datanav/docs/overview.rst

 You might or might not need the "sudo" command in front, depending on your privileges.

-In Cygwin, the "curl" package is available through its package management GUI.
+In Cygwin on Windows, the "curl" package is available through its package management GUI.

 On Linux
 ^^^^^^^^